tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/1-read.md

   archived: Whether DCPAttribute has been archived
   description: Description of the attribute
   format: When datatype is date, format is date format
   datatype: Datatype of Attribute.
-Can be "string", "boolean", or "long"
+Can be "string", "bool", "long", "double", "datetime"
   version: API version
 response: |
   {